Can Increasing the Hit Ratio Hurt Cache Throughput? (Long Version): Introduction

 \section{Introduction}

-Software caches are widely deployed in today's infrastructure.
-Examples range from simple and small page caches in laptops and mobile phones to large multi-layer distributed and heterogeneous key-value caches and object caches in the data centers, e.g., Meta Cachelib~\cite{berg_cachelib_2020}, Google CliqueMap~\cite{singhvi_cliquemap_2021}, and include many types of caches in between~\cite{ananthanarayanan2012pacman, borst2010distributed, willick1993disk, almeida2000hybrid}.
+DRAM-based software caches are widely deployed in today's infrastructure.
+Examples range from simple and small page caches in laptops and mobile phones to large multi-layer distributed and heterogeneous key-value caches and object caches in the data centers, e.g., Meta Cachelib~\cite{berg_cachelib_2020}, Google CliqueMap~\cite{singhvi_cliquemap_2021}, and include many types of caches in between~\cite{borst2010distributed,willick1993disk,almeida2000hybrid}.

 The purpose of the cache is to allow fast data access.
-This paper focuses on DRAM-based software caches.
 Typically, cached items can be accessed anywhere from 100 to 10,000 times faster than those on disk~\cite{latencyNumber1}.
 The principle of caching is very simple: Store items that are likely to be accessed soon in the cache.
 Store everything else on disk.

-The goal of utilizing a cache is to improve {\em throughput}, the average number of requests served per second (RPS).
+Utilizing a cache improves {\em throughput}, the average number of requests served per second (RPS).
 This is particularly important in data processing applications where the goal is to process as many data requests as possible per unit time.
-Examples include the caches used in big-data systems such as Hadoop and HDFS~\cite{hdfs}, deep learning systems such as Pytorch~\cite{Pytorch} and Alluxio~\cite{alluxio}, and databases such as RocksDB~\cite{dong_rocksdb_2021}.
+Examples include the caches used in big-data systems (Hadoop, HDFS~\cite{hdfs}, Alluxio~\cite{alluxio}), deep learning systems (Pytorch~\cite{Pytorch}), and databases (RocksDB~\cite{dong_rocksdb_2021}).